 TESSA LEUWSHA (Amsterdam, 1967) lives in Suriname, South-America, since 1996 and is a writer and documentary filmmaker.
-Besides that, she works as cultural attaché for the embassy of the Netherlands in Paramaribo.
+Besides that, she works as policy officer for culture and heritage at the Dutch embassy in Paramaribo.
 She studied Tourism Management and English language and literature in her town of birth Amsterdam.

 She wrote the travel book Reishandboek Suriname (Elmar), that since 1997 has been published in several revised editions.

 In 2002, she was awarded the incentive award as part of the Kwakoe Literature Prize for her story For William.
 Other stories appeared in the anthologies Waarover we niet moeten praten (2007) and Voor mij ben jij hier (2010).

-Her debut novel de Parbo-blues (Augustus, Amsterdam-Antwerpen, 2005), a fictionalized biography of her father’s youth in Suriname and life as an immigrant in the Netherlands, was well received and nominated for the Dutch Women & Culture Award in 2006 and the Debutant Award 2006.
+Her debut novel de Parbo-blues (Augustus, Amsterdam-Antwerpen, 2005), a fictionalized biography of her father’s youth in Suriname and life as an immigrant in the Netherlands, was well received, nominated for the Dutch Women & Culture Award in 2006 and the Debutant Award 2006, and reissued in 2022.

 Tessa Leuwsha’s second novel Solo, een liefde, (Augustus, 2009), about ambition in colonial Suriname and the longing for a better life, was reviewed positively by distinguished media in the Netherlands, such as NRC Handelsblad, the VPRO gids and HP/de Tijd.
 The novel was nominated for the Black Magic Woman Literature Award 2009.

 In 2018 she realized her first long documentary Frits de Gids (director, scenario) focusing on changing man-woman relationships in a traditional Marroon village in the interior of Suriname.
 The documentary premiered in Paramaribo and showed also in several art house cinemas in the Netherlands.
 See link for trailer.

 The Foundation High Dive Creation of which Tessa Leuwsha is chairperson promotes literature among young people in Suriname.
 In the interior of Suriname, in the village Dan, together with the Danpaati River Lodge the foundation has realized a community center for children, where they can enjoy books, instruments and audiovisual material.